In Dream: Critical reception

 In Dream received generally positive reviews from music critics.
 The album has received a score of 66 on review aggregator website Metacritic, which indicates "generally favorable reviews", based on 11 reviews.
 Matt Collar of AllMusic gave the album 4 out of 5 stars, saying that "Five albums into their career, Britain's post-punk stalwarts the Editors dig deep for a cohesive set of sophisticated, nuanced songs rife with a hard-won maturity, which still retain all of the intense emotionality of their debut."
 Graeme Marsh of musicOMH also gave the album 4 out of 5 stars and said that "From the haunting atmospherics to the ‘80s soaked electronica, there is much to love about the album."
 Under the Radar called the album "A darkly-tinged, arms-aloft surprise" and gave it 7.5/10.
 Andrew Trendell of Gigwise described the album as "a record that's not only highly evolved, but as rich as it is infectious - packed with life, colour, poetry and ideas.
 This is the kind of accomplished work of sophisticated pop that deserves to be filed alongside the likes of Depeche Mode and Radiohead."
 Mojo awarded the album an 8/10, saying that "the bulk of In Dream is much darker, much no less alluring".
-Lee Adcock of Drowned in Sound gave the album a 7/10, and said that "in spite of In Dream’s polite frills, big crowdpleasers, and abstract ideals, Editors still hold fast to a sense of self that throbs harder than ever."
+Lee Adcock of Drowned in Sound gave the album a 7/10, and said that "in spite of In Dreams polite frills, big crowdpleasers, and abstract ideals, Editors still hold fast to a sense of self that throbs harder than ever."
 Uncut gave a mixed review, calling the album "Hard, and not necessarily rewarding, work".
 Q also gave the album a mixed review, giving the album 2 out of 5 stars.